thegrandblooms/thegrandblooms/README.md

 - 🤔 I’m looking for side contracts and interesting open-source projects...
 - 💬 Ask me about AI, Complex Systems, or Design
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I invented a microscope!
+- ⚡ Fun fact: I made a new format of microscope!
 Check it out and make one [here](https://www.alterity.design/projection-microscope).